 Liz Fredette – Associate Artistic Director, Instructor, Director, Choreographer, Costume Designer – has been involved in theatre, in some way or another, since 1986 when she had the leading role in her 1st grade play.
 Twenty-plus years later, she’s still here!
 Liz attended Sarah Lawrence College where she earned both a Bachelor of Arts and a Masters in Education, with a focus on theatre education and acting.
 Liz has been working with John and MacGuffin since 2003, where she has functioned as: Director; Assistant Director; Choreographer; Stage Manager; Costume, Set, and Props Designer; and Instructor.
 She has directed and choreographed shows at many schools in Philadelphia and the surrounding areas, including: The Philadelphia School, JR Masterman Middle School, Greenfield Elementary School, and Friend Select School.
 Liz is the founder and director of Poolside Players, a summer drama program, at the Lombard Swim Club where she has worked in some capacity since she was 16 years old.
 Over the years, she has worked with several theatres and theatre outreach programs in Philadelphia and New York, including Arden Theatre Company and Lunchbox Theatre Outreach (2003 Arts Award, Education for Outreach Theatre Program; 2003 Sarah Lawrence College Community Service Award).
 When she’s not working with kids in a theatre she can usually be found near a pool–lifeguarding or teaching kids to swim.
 Next up?
-Directing MacGuffin’s Spring production of A Midsummer Night’s Dream.
+Directing MacGuffin’s Spring production of As You Like It.

 Lauren Rooney – Instructor and Director – is a 2007 graduate of Temple University holding a bachelor’s degree in Communications and Theater.
 After playing the role of Mother in Temple’s Ragtime in her senior year Lauren has been working as a professional actor and singer throughout the city of Philadelphia.
 She has performed regionally at the Media and New Candlelight theaters and was most recently seen playing Philia in A Funny Thing…Forum.
 In addition to theater she works in film and television and can be seen in commercials for the Goddard school and in the recently world premiered feature film Neighbor.
 Lauren has trained in improvisation comedy at DeSalles University, Temple University, and the Walnut Street Theater and performs regularly for improvisation groups throughout the Philadelphia area.
 She has been working with MTF since January 2009 and is very excited about sharing her skills with the many talented folks at MacGuffin.